IAM, MFA, SSO, Directory Services, and AAA

 AAA functionQuestion answeredExample

-AuthenticationWho are you?Username and password plus MFA
+AuthenticationWho are you?Username/password plus an MFA push

 MFA Factors